gradha/gradha.github.io/src/articles/33-kerf-timestamps-done-almost-right-conclusions.rst

 ---------------------------------------

 1. Try to avoid writing sweeping generalizations.
-You'll always find somebody annoyed enough to contradict you with little details that don't matter.
+You'll always find somebody annoyed enough to contradict you with little details that don't matter for the point that you are trying to make (making your stuff attractive for people to buy it).

 2. If you use anecdotes to illustrate your case try to not base the article on them, anecdotes tend to be flimsy when scrutinized.
 Prefer source code